-This page refers to U.S. income taxes and associated filing requirements, not sales tax or other kinds of taxes.
+This information is provided to assist international students with information about U.S. income taxes and associated filing requirements (not sales tax or other kinds of taxes).

-All international students and scholars have a federal tax filing requirement even if you do not have U.S. source income.
+All international students and scholars are required to file the federal income tax even if you do not have a U.S. source of income.

-ALL of the following individuals who were in the U.S. for any period of time during the calendar year have federal tax filing obligations the following year:
+ALL of the following individuals who have been in the U.S. for any period of time during the tax year will have federal tax filing obligations the following year:

 Before you begin your tax return, you will need to determine your tax filing status: nonresident tax filer or resident tax filer.